Button

 Split buttons offer a primary button on the left with a secondary button, often a chevron to open a dropdown, on the right.
 They’re separated by a small line to indicate that there are two separate actions present.

-Create a split button by placing buttons inside of an element with class .hc-button-split.
+.
 The inner buttons can use any of the existing button classes but it’s recommended to keep them similar (i.e., don’t place primary and secondary buttons next to each other).

 Segment buttons